FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 ## Master bedroom(N3o)
 "Time has faded the grandeur of this master bedroom.
 The furnishings have lost some of their color and splendor.
 A short pull-rope hangs from a wooden trapdoor in the ceiling."

 The baron and the baroness sleep in one bed at night.
 Nothing of value is kept here.
-The trapdoor in the ceiling can be pulled down to reveal an attic room (area N3r).
+The trapdoor in the ceiling can be pulled down to reveal an attic room (area [[#Attic room(N3r)|N3r]]).
 An unfolding wooden ladder allows easy access.

 ## Bridal gown and spirit mirror(N3p)
 "This room smells of powder and fine perfume.
 A vanity with a mirror stands against one wall next to a faceless wooden mannequin wearing a white bridal gown.
 Mounted on another wall is a full-length mirror with a gilded frame.
 A door in one corner leads to a garderobe."